-Inktober in 2018 was another opportunity to mix lettering with illustration.
+The Inktober challenge in October each year is another opportunity to mix lettering with illustration.

 Some time after I left, I learned that Neville Brody had been a fellow student at LCP.
 His iconoclastic rejection of the very typographic orthodoxy I was learning to embrace made him a leader in the exciting design changes of the 1980s.
 Think of his design of Face magazine and City Limits during that period, making typography an epoch-defining art for a while.

 When I designed the cover for my book of Thatcher caricatures Where there is discord, I used a Brody font (Industria) to try and get an Eighties feel.

 Though I constantly found his work stimulating, I was uncomfortably aware that Neville Brody was not sympathetically inclined towards illustration.
 He liked the tight control a designer can have using photography.
 So I was ambiguous about New Statesman flirtations with the idea of a Brody redesign in pursuit of younger readers.
 It didn’t happen.

 Of course the best way to have the tight control a designer dreams of is to produce your own magazines or books and use your own illustration.
 In fact, why not do all the writing yourself too?
 That’s what I did with Checkmate Books.
 The tragedy is that I was in charge of sales, promotion and distribution too.
 But after years of responding to other people’s briefs I was so pleased I did those books, projects in which set my own agenda.